Leveling up Web Performance with HTTP/3

 Due to the complexity of the QUIC protocol, a lot of rough edges and things where Wireshark makes assumptions about it.

-In those cases, well, if people reach out to Wireshark developers, either via the book tracker or via Twitter or whatever channel we're active in, they can supply a packet capture and ideally the secrets as well so we can decrypt it and check it out.
+In those cases, well, if people reach out to Wireshark developers, either via the book tracker or via Twitter or whatever channel we're active in, they can supply a packet capture and ideally the secrets as well, so we can decrypt it and check it out.

-I don't know.
 I'm mumbling.
 Yeah.
 Let's get back on track with your demo.

 Yeah.
-Ultimately, the goal is probably to integrate a number of QUIC packet traces in the Wireshark test suite, but until it's finalized, kind of like holding that off.
+Ultimately, the goal is probably to integrate a number of QUIC packet traces in the Wireshark test suite, but until it's finalized, kind of like holding that off, instead what we have is the Wireshark book tracker.

 There's a page, book 13881, which has a lot of sample captures that were in use to validate the frequency and the Wireshark.